-The point values for 2025–2030 are projections based on reliable sources regarding adoption, productivity effects, and industry trends.
-Each forecast should be understood as a qualified estimate.
-All sources are documented as full references at the end of the article.
+The figures for 2025–2030 are projections drawn from reliable sources on adoption, productivity gains, and industry trends.
+Each forecast should be read as an informed estimate.
+All sources are listed as full references at the end of the article.

 Summary

-Generative AI is increasingly being used productively in Austrian companies.
-According to current surveys by Statistics Austria, approximately 20% of companies with ≥10 employees used AI technologies in 2024, and even 61% in the ICT sector.
-International studies show substantial value creation potential and an acceleration in corporate adoption.
+Generative AI is increasingly being put to productive use in Austrian companies.
+According to recent surveys by Statistics Austria, around 20% of companies with ≥10 employees used AI technologies in 2024, rising to 61% in the ICT sector.
+International studies point to substantial value-creation potential and accelerating adoption across business.

-We estimate the share of AI-supported content creation (texts, descriptions, emails, documentation, social posts) for ten sectors at five points in time.
-The range in 2030 spans from ~50–95%, depending on content intensity and regulatory requirements.
+We estimate the share of AI-supported content creation (text, product descriptions, emails, documentation, social posts) for ten sectors at five points in time.
+By 2030 the range spans roughly 50–95%, depending on content intensity and regulatory requirements.

 Key Findings:

-• Media & Marketing as well as IT & Software show the highest adoption rates
+- Media & Marketing and IT & Software show the highest adoption rates

-• Public Sector & Healthcare show the most cautious increases
+- Public Sector & Healthcare show the most cautious growth

 Table of Contents